William Paul Quinn

-William Paul Quinn (10 April 1788 – 21 February 1873) was born in Belize and immigrated to the United States, where he became the fourth bishop of the African Methodist Episcopal Church, the first independent black denomination in the United States when founded in 1816 in Philadelphia, Pennsylvania.
+William Paul Quinn (10 April 1788 – 21 February 1873) who said he was born in India and immigrated to the United States, was the fourth bishop of the African Methodist Episcopal Church, the first independent black denomination in the United States when founded in 1816 in Philadelphia, Pennsylvania.

-In 1836 Quinn was assigned as a missionary to what was known as the Northwest, specifically Indiana and Ohio, although he also traveled to Illinois and Missouri.
+In 1836, Quinn was assigned as a missionary to what was known as the Northwest, specifically Indiana and Ohio, although he also traveled to Illinois and Missouri.
 He settled in Richmond, Indiana as his base, founding an AME Church there and several throughout these states.
 In 1844 he was elected as bishop and in 1849 as Senior Bishop of the church.

 Early life and education

 By his own account, Quinn was said to have been born in Calcutta, India to an Indian family.
 An 1851 affidavit said his mother was Egyptian and his father was Spanish, who were involved in the mahogany trade.
 He was introduced to Christianity by a Quaker missionary in India and went to England, where he took an English name.
 He immigrated to the United States as a young man by 1808 and became active with an AME Church in New Jersey.
 He was part of its founding as a denomination in 1816.